Chocolate Cake Batter Milkshake

 1 cup milk

-1/2 cup boxed devil’s food cake chocolate cake mix* or boxed brownie mix
+1/2 cup boxed devil’s food cake chocolate cake mix (or another fave flavor or brownie mix)

 2 to 4+ tablespoons chocolate syrup, divided

 - Combine milk, ice cream (I have made this with vanilla cookie dough, vanilla, and chocolate ice cream – use what you have), cake mix, at least 2 tablespoons chocolate sauce, and vanilla in a high-speed blender and blend until smooth and creamy.
 Serve immediately.

 - Optionally, before serving, dip the rim of the glass in whipped topping or run ice cream-dipped fingers around the rim so it’s moistened and sticky.
 Dip the moistened rim into a shallow bowl with cake mix, graham cracker crumbs, or sprinkles.
 Garnish milkshake with whipped topping, sprinkles, a drizzle of Nutella, peanut butter, or chocolate syrup as desired.
 Tip: Make your own cake mix by combining approximately 3 tablespoons unsweetened cocoa powder, 3 tablespoons granulated sugar, and 1 tablespoon flour.

 All images and content are copyright protected.
 Please do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words, or simply link back to this post for the recipe.
 Thank you.